 William L. Bird interprets the rise of the saguaro as an icon of the American West from the plant’s earliest published appearance as a marker of botanical discovery in the 1840s, to its adoption as a symbol and far-flung meme in our own time.
 Bird’s illustrated talk touches upon the educational saguaro displays of Nineteenth Century world’s fairs and the critical role the plant played as a popular territorial symbol.
 Consigned to the margins of promotional brochures picturing the effects of irrigation, in the first decades of the Twentieth Century the saguaro gradually moved to the center of attention in brochures directed to tourists.
 By the early 1960s Arizona’s comprehensive deployment of the saguaro as a welcoming symbol contributed to the proliferation of saguaro imagery on the American roadside.
 The growth of a new and expansive commercial range far from its Sonoran Desert habitat points to the current moment in which the saguaro appears as social meme in art, fashion and entertainment.

-Bird’s book-length study, In the Arms of Saguaros: Iconography of the Giant Cactus, is forthcoming from the Desert Laboratory – University of Arizona.
+Bird’s book, In the Arms of Saguaros: Iconography of the Giant Cactus, was published in 2021 by the Desert Laboratory – University of Arizona.